 Indonesia’s retail sector is a patchwork of modern and traditional retail outlets with increased digitalisation accelerating the modern segment while also opening up opportunities to entrepreneurs and the traditional market.

 Indonesia's retail landscape is undergoing profound change as modern outlets increasingly replace wet markets and independent small shops.
 While fluctuating strongly from one month to another, retail sales have generally outperformed GDP growth in recent years with double-digit annual increases.

 Indonesia’s parliament on 11th February 2014 passed into law the country’s first over-arching trade bill in a move that provides the government with the legislative foundation from which to exert greater control over exports and imports.

 Taking notice of the contribution and impact of the tourism and travel industry on the Indonesian economy, the current administration, through the now dedicated Ministry of Tourism, has begun to increase its effort to promote the country’s national tourism brand under the ‘Wonderful Indonesia’ campaign for the international market.

 Long known for the idyllic beaches of Bali; the rest of the Archipelago has yet to attract the tourism numbers that it deserves.
 This section looks at some of the obstacles holding back the tourism sector to date and reforms being undertaken to improve logistics and human resources.

-Main Areas: Tourism, Retail, Transport, Media, Telecommunications, Finance, Hospitality.
+Main Areas: Retail, Transportation, Media, Telecommunications, Finance, Hospitality, Tourism.

-Government Bodies: Ministry of Trade, Ministry of Culture & Tourism, Ministry of Transportation, Ministry of Manpower & Transmigration.
+Government Bodies: Ministry of Trade, Ministry of Tourism, Ministry of Transportation, Ministry of Manpower.